 Where is the best place to buy Total Gym XLS?

 You can find Total Gym XLS from a variety of outlets, including Walmart, Amazon, and even discount gym sites, as well as their main page; Amazon has the best competitive price for Total Gym XLS, though buying directly from Total Gym Fitness guarantees a price match.

 The great thing about Total Gym XLS and home gym machines like it is no assembly is technically required, though you will need to add or adjust some attachments.

 Total Gym XLS really does save space, because it can fold up and store it when not in use.
 You can fold up Total Gym XLS by grabbing on to the glide bar, and sliding it towards the back crossbar.
 You need to make sure you do it with care, and stop about 14-13 inches before.

-Final Decision: Total Gym XLS is Good Buy for the Average Person
+Final Total Gym XLS Review – A Good Buy for the Average Person

 Overall there were things that impressed me about Total Gym XLS and outweighed some of the downsides.
 I think that, if you can keep the price under $1000 and you consider the warranty, you’re getting a decent deal.